 We shouldn’t take ourselves too seriously.

 Try to see the big picture.
 Most things that seem like really serious issues at the time really aren’t.
 So she spilled the milk, or he soiled his pants, or he scratched your favorite table, or she wrecked the car.
 If it involves things or money, it is a temporary issue, and can usually be fixed or replaced.
-If it involves people are feelings, make sure you are paying attention.
+If it involves people or feelings, make sure you are paying attention.
 These are the important things.

 Have fun, laugh, giggle, skip, play some music, act silly, take a video and focus on the big picture.